Using Lifecycle Optimizer

 Tip: Remember you can always change the creative content of a template using the template editor.
 This will immediately update for all sends of that template.
 Alternatively, you can copy the template and select the new template within Lifecycle Optimizer.
 Neither of these changes require you to activate a new flow through Save As.

 Note: Changes to a “Wait” length in an active flow will not affect users currently in that wait step.
 Users in the wait step will observe the wait length they were assigned when they entered the step.
+All users new to the flow, or who have not yet entered the wait step will observe the new wait time.

 Making a change to a step within an active flow